Listed as a Law Firm of the Year for Energy Law by U.S. News and Best Lawyers (2015)

 - Washington, D.C.

 Washington, DC 20004-2541

-Kathryn M. Sutton is the leader of Morgan Lewis’s Energy Practice and a member of the firm's Women's Steering Committee.
+Kathryn M. Sutton is the leader of Morgan Lewis’s Energy Practice.
+She is also a member of the firm’s Advisory Board and a member of the firm's Women's Steering Committee.
 As a partner in the practice, Ms. Sutton represents clients with respect to the full panoply of regulatory and adjudicatory issues surrounding the operation of commercial nuclear reactors—from the front end of the fuel cycle to the tail end of the fuel cycle.

 Ms. Sutton is currently involved in licensing a new generation of nuclear power plants in the United States and internationally, serving as counsel in matters involving the issuance of design certifications, combined operating licenses, early site permits, limited work authorizations, and initial Part 50 operating licenses.
 In 2012, Ms. Sutton assisted two clients in obtaining “combined licenses” from the U.S. Nuclear Regulatory Commission (NRC).
 She also represented one of the first applicants to successfully obtain an early site permit from the NRC in 2007, an action prefatory to the construction and operation of new reactors of advanced design.
 Additionally, Ms. Sutton serves as regulatory counsel to a reactor vendor that is preparing a design certification application as well as to several other utilities that either have filed combined operating license applications under 10 C.F.R. part 52 or are seeking to complete preexisting initial licensing actions under 10 C.F.R. part 50.